 You can invoice clients directly, link up your bank account, run your payroll, submit VAT returns, and view your tax position instantly with the market-leading software providers.

-We’ve used Freeagent for over a decade and strongly recommend it.
+We’ve used FreeAgent for over a decade and strongly recommend it.
 It seems to be the package of choice for most contractor accountants.

 Find out if your accountant provides a user account for free (included in the monthly fee), or if the service is chargeable.